Do you have DVDs, electronics and other items lying around the house? If you have items you no longer use, Decluttr might just buy them from you.

 - Payment through PayPal or Direct Deposit.
 PayPal payments are often received within 24 hours of when your shipment was assessed.

-- Free shipping label and instructions come right to your email inbox after you’ve accepted your offers.
+- Free shipping labels and instructions come right to your email inbox after you’ve accepted your offers.

 - The offer price you receive is often much lower than what you’d receive if you sold your items outright.
 If earning money is a top goal, you may want to sell your items outright.